sfigg/commercialization-public/test/hlk/testref/trusted-execution-environment-acpi-profile.md

 **4.4.1.4 Command**

 This is the physical address to which the Windows TPM 2.0 driver will write the command to execute.
-The Windows TPM 2.0 driver will never write a command larger than “Command Size”.
+The Windows TPM 2.0 driver will never write a command larger than "Command Size".

 The Windows TPM 2.0 driver MUST NOT write to this memory area unless the Start field is CLEAR.
 Note that the address is specified in little-endian format in the control area but the actual command buffer is in big-endian format as mandated by TCG.

 **4.4.1.5 Response**

 This is the physical address from which the Windows TPM 2.0 driver will read command responses.
-The Windows TPM 2.0 driver will never read a response larger than “Response Size”.
+The Windows TPM 2.0 driver will never read a response larger than "Response Size".

 The Windows TPM 2.0 driver will only read a response after the Start field changed from SET to CLEAR and Error is CLEAR.
 Note that the address is specified in little-endian format in the control area but the actual response buffer is in big-endian format as mandated by TCG.